-There are thousands of Guyanese and Caribbean immigrants living in New York, across America and all over the globe.
-DEMERARA GOLD is my story and theirs.
-And it is an account that is rarely told fully.
+There are thousands of Guyanese and Caribbean immigrants living in New York, throughout the U.S. and the globe.
+DEMERARA GOLD is my story and theirs; and it's an account that is rarely told fully.

 A girl has been left behind in the clutches of her two grandmothers in Guyana.
 She then is finally reunited with her parents in America.
 In her new home, her parents are not the people she remembers and her American life is not how it felt in her dreams.

 DEMERARA GOLD reaches across generations.
-The show gives an audience that may know very little about Guyana a taste of the land, the people, the culture.
+It gives the audience that may know very little about Guyana a taste of the land, the people, the culture.
 It leads the audience to examine gender roles, cultural norms and family dynamics.

-Ultimately, DEMERARA GOLD is every immigrant's story; an American story; for it shows how united we are by our shared experiences yet unique like Demerara gold!
+Ultimately, DEMERARA GOLD is EVERY IMMIGRANT'S STORY.
+It shows how united we are by our shared experiences yet unique like Demerara gold!

 The music and the language are transporting.
 They stir the senses and throb like the rhythms of a Caribbean masquerade.